 Nyambi is a God who is at one with nature – he doesn’t rule it, he communes with it.

-Now, by no means am I suggesting that practitioners of the Abraham faiths are intrinsically anti-ecology – that flies in the face of common sense, as well as my own personal experiences of some very monotheistic, very ecologically minded people.
-However, I can’t help but wonder the following: if the Genesis account read more like the Barotse narrative, might we live in a more eco-friendly world?
+Now, by no means am I suggesting that practitioners of the Abraham faiths are intrinsically anti-ecology – that would fly in the face of common sense, and in my own personal experiences I have met very monotheistic, very ecologically minded people.
+However, I can’t help but wonder the following: if the Genesis account read more like the Barotse narrative, might we live in an eco-friendlier world?

 Nyambi only knows…